bspeice/speice.io/_drafts/case-study-optimization.md

 [what Intel giveth, Microsoft taketh away](http://exo-blog.blogspot.com/2007/09/what-intel-giveth-microsoft-taketh-away.html).
 My professional work has been focused on this kind of efficiency; low-latency financial markets demand that you understand at a deep level *exactly* what your code is doing.
-As I've been experimenting with Rust for personal projects, I'm glad to see that it's possible to bring that mindset with me.
-There's flexibility for programming as if there was a garbage collector, and flexibility for the times when I really care about efficiency.
+As I've been experimenting with Rust for personal projects, it's exciting to bring that mindset with me.
+There's flexibility for the times where I'd rather have a garbage collector, and flexibility for the times that I really care about efficiency.

 This post is a (small) case study in how I went from the former to the latter.
 And it's an attempt to prove how easy it is for you to do the same.

 # The Starting Line

-When I first started building the [dtparse] crate, my intention was to mirror as closely as possible the logic from the equivalent [Python library][dateutil].
+When I first started building the [dtparse] crate, my intention was to mirror as closely as possible the equivalent [Python library][dateutil].
 Python, as you may know, is garbage collected.
-Very rarely is memory usage considered in Python, and so I likewise wasn't paying attention when `dtparse` was first being built.
+Very rarely is memory usage considered in Python, and I likewise wasn't paying too much attention when `dtparse` was first being built.

-That works out well enough, and I'm not planning on tuning the crate for memory usage.
+That works out well enough, and I'm not planning on making that crate hyper-efficient.
-But every so often I wondered "what exactly is going on in memory?"
+But every so often I've wondered: "what exactly is going on in memory?"
 With the advent of Rust 1.28 and the [Global Allocator trait](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html), I had a really great idea:
 *build a custom allocator that allows you to track your own allocations.* That way, you can do things like writing tests for both correct results and correct memory usage.
 I gave it a [shot][qadapt], but learned very quickly: **never write your own allocator**.
-It very quickly turned from "fun weekend project" into "I have literally no idea what my computer is doing."
+It went from "fun weekend project" into "I have literally no idea what my computer is doing" at breakneck speed.

 Instead, let's highlight another (easier) way you can make sense of your memory usage: [heaptrack]